yvsKaan/ntpserver/README.md

           You Can See Your Ntp Servers

             ss -tulpn | grep ":123"

+    * Also you can enter your host and port value from console.

+        python ntpclient.py --host HOST_ADDRESS --port PORT_ADDRESS

     * After That You need to enter your command and system will response.
         ##### Command Examples